-RAW files must be processed to regular formats (JPG, TIF, etc.) to be viewable and usable in any way.
-However, the point is that RAW offers substantial benefit in doing that, one of which is we can choose our settings AFTER we can see the image, and what it needs, and what helps it.
+RAW files must be processed to regular formats (JPG, TIF, etc.) to be viewable and usable.
+However, the point is that RAW offers substantial benefits in doing that, one of which is we can choose our settings AFTER we can see the image, what it needs, and what helps it.

 A downside of RAW is that the format is currently proprietary to the camera manufacturer and therefore it is not a good long-term archival standard (you should convert your RAWs to TIFs for archival storage).